nikkijuk/bmi-calculator-app/README.md

 Note: At first flutter app was at sub directory of repo.
 This might have worked with some configuration, since by default CodeMagic seems to think that in multirepo subdirectories are pure dart, not flutter apps.
 I decided to copy app to root of repository and after that all was very simple.

+## Static analysis

+Command *Flutter analyze* does static analyze to dart code.

+When everything is ok locally then just select that Codemagic runs analyze during build.

 ## Manually deploying to iOS from CI/CD artifacts - without Apple Developer Account

 There seems to be several ways of deploying artifact produced with CI/CD to iOS device.
 I haven't so far tested them.
 I recommend to try stackoverflows recipe.